 We like that that you get a flat seam at the toe and anti-blister cushioning to improve the comfort.
 You’ll also get ventilation lanes and temperature control to help improve breathability.
 These socks were even developed in conjunction with the famous mountaineer Rasmus Kragh.
 Plus the natural moisture-wicking properties of the merino wool content mean that you won’t be walking around in wet socks.
 Also check out the best mens v necks for your wardrobe.

 WHY WE LIKE IT: A great pair of machine washable merino wool socks with a higher merino wool content that is itch-free, making this a great option for people with sensitive skin.

 When you’re shopping for merino wool socks, you always want to check the wool content as many companies will brand a product as merino wool when after checking the actual composition, merino wool might be the smallest contributor.
 But we think the Alvada 80% Merino Wool Hiking Socks are a great option considering that they contain 80% merino wool.
 The remainder consists of 15% polyester, 4% nylon, and 1% spandex.
 This makes them some of the best thick wool socks on our list.

 You’ll appreciate that nylon inclusion as it helps to create a more comfortable wearing experience that’s itch-free, making it perfect for people with sensitive skin.
 You’ll also like the added cushioning in the footbed and the fact that these socks are machine washable.
 And that means that caring for these socks is easier than ever.
+Another one of the best men’s wool socks is the Smartwool PhD Outdoor Heavy Crew Socks made of 68% Merino Wool, 30% Nylon, and 2% Elastane.
 The best mens hoodies are also worth looking at.